 The protagonist, Owen Pentecost rescued at the start of the film from a band of Indians, and joins a group heading for Denver.
 The group includes Easterner Ann Alaine, and right at the start Owen is mocked for his southern and Confederate background.
 In Denver they procure rooms at a salon owned by Jumbo Means, the antagonist.
 The bar manager, Boston Grant instantly is attracted to Owen, despite a clear division amongst the med in the film between Northerners and Southerners.
 Jumbo challenges Owen to a poker game.
 During the game he also catches Jumbo cheating, and change card decks.
 This makes all the difference, and this game of Draw Poker becomes the turning point since Owen alleviates Jumbo of all his money.
 So much so, that Jumbo is forced to put up his assets, including the salon, as collateral.
 Boston changes sides in terms of her support and helps him win the https://canadianonlineslots.net/no-download/ poker game.

 Owen becomes the owner of Jumbos assets and goes about utilising and managing these, which include a nearby gold mine.
 In due course the Civil War breaks out and the tangle of romantic interests and love triangles that have developed take a back seat to this development.
 The main part of the Great Day in the Morning story line is Owens’ anguish at having to choose which side to join.
 His vacillations turn into a bleak and depressing irony, for he eventually makes his mind up regarding the major issues in his life and chooses Boston and his love and the Southern army as his home.
 The irony is, of course, that Boston has been killed by Jumbo, and that the Southerners ultimately lose the war.

-It would, ultimately, have been far better for the characters if Owen had lost the initial and pivotal game of poker at Canadian online casino slots.
+It would, ultimately, have been far better for the characters if Owen had lost the initial and pivotal game of poker.